kudla/geojson-projector/README.md

 })
 ```

-### Immutable input geojson mode
+### Immutable input GeoJSON mode
-In case of immutable input geojson mode projector produce cacheing of output results based upon input source instance.
-Immutable input geojson mode is used by default.
+In case of immutable input GeoJSON mode projector produce cacheing of output results based upon input source instance.
+Immutable input GeoJSON mode is used by default.
 ```js
 import {isEqual, clone} from 'lodash';
 import {GeojsonProjector} from 'gojson-projector';